-In the collections of the National Museum there are over 126.5 million different artifacts.
-The most famous of them are a grand model of the African elephant and an amazing whale skeleton of an ancient Basilosaurus.
+In the collections of the National Museum, there are over 126.5 million different artifacts.
+The most famous of them is a grand model of the African elephant and an amazing whale skeleton of an ancient Basilosaurus.

-From the moment of its appearance at the Museum (1959) an elephant became a real symbol and the largest land mammal of the exhibits and artifacts in the world.
+From the moment of its appearance at the Museum (1959), the elephant became a real symbol and the largest land mammal of the exhibits and artifacts in the world.
 Skin elephant, weighing up to two tons, was donated to the institute by Joseph Fenikovi.
 He hunted it in Angola in 1955.

 The skeleton of the ancient huge whale Basilosaurus was exhibited in the museum in the late 19th century.
 This is a unique instance of the most accurate of the skeletons of such incredible creatures.

-There also magnificent collection of gems, minerals, insects, plants, fish, and even photos.
+There is also a magnificent collection of gems, minerals, insects, plants, fish, and even photos.

 John F. Kennedy Center for the Performing Arts

-Every major city has interesting attractions, popular places, tour facilities, but there are few cities that can compete with this in Washington.
+Every major city has interesting attractions, popular places, and tour facilities, but there are few cities that can compete with this Washington.
 The USA capital forms a kind of monumental museum complex of enormous size.
-In addition to various memorials and monuments there are also interesting cultural, religious, and community centers.
-The most prominent one is Arts Center that is established on the river banks of Potomac River, not far from the Lincoln Memorial.
+In addition to various memorials and monuments, there are also interesting cultural, religious, and community centers.
+The most prominent one is the Arts Center which is established on the river banks of the Potomac River, not far from the Lincoln Memorial.